 When should hospitality businesses start their budget planning process?

 Hospitality businesses should begin their budget planning process immediately as the budgeting season rapidly approaches.
 Starting early provides significant advantages in vendor negotiations, resource allocation, and financial performance optimization.
-Early preparation allows hotels and restaurants to secure better rates, preferred booking slots for renovations, and avoid last-minute decisions that often result in suboptimal financial outcomes.

 What are the core elements of strategic hospitality budget development?